 Are you with me?
 OK.
 Here we go.
 First, some more background.

-Tom Anhalt writes the Blather ‘bout Bikes blog and is currently the leading independent tester of tire rolling resistance who also publishes the data comparing various tire models.
-His tests show that tires with the least rolling resistance can save you 5 to 10 watts at 40kph/25mph or about 20 seconds over 40K/25miles.
+Tom Anhalt writes the Blather ‘bout Bikes blog and has published reams of data comparing various tire models over many years.
+His tests show that tires with the least rolling resistance can save you 5 to 10 watts at 40kph/25mph or about 20 seconds over 40K/25miles compared to similar construction tires.
 You can also save another 5 to 8 watts using a latex tube versus a butyl one at 40kph.

 Three huge caveats:

-2) Latex tubes can be quite expensive, are less durable on the road, need to be topped off with air every day and don’t store well in varying temperatures.
-These issues make them less practical, harder to find and probably suitable only for racers.
-Don’t expect to leave one in your saddle bag for months and expect it to be ready to rock when you need it.
-Too bad but true.
+2) Latex tubes can be quite expensive, are less durable on the road, need to be topped off with air every day, and don’t store well in varying temperatures.
+These issues make them less practical, harder to find, and probably suitable only for racers.
+Don’t expect to leave one in your saddlebag for months and expect it to be ready to rock when you need it.
 The best option is to go with a light butyl rubber inner tube for fast riding and a heavy butyl one for training.
 The light or thinner butyl tube will probably save you about 2-4 watts over a heavy one.

 3) The biggest caveat is that rolling resistance is only part of the equation in figuring the relative speed benefit one tire gives you over another.
-Aerodynamics is the other and while what normally improves rolling resistance worsens your aerodynamics, they don’t have a totally predictable relationship.
+Aerodynamics is the other.
+What normally improves rolling resistance worsens your aerodynamics.
+They don’t have a totally predictable relationship.
 Stay with me.
 We’ll get into that a little further down in this section.

-Let’s look next at the affect of tire width and inflation pressure on rolling resistance.
+Let’s look next at the effect of tire width and inflation pressure on rolling resistance.

 The effect on rolling resistance at different tire pressures depends on the surface you are riding.
 On a relatively smooth road surface like those most road cycling enthusiasts ride most of the time, a more inflated tire will create a smaller contact patch, the added pressure supporting more of your weight than a less inflated tire would, and you’ll move down the road with less rolling resistance.

-On a bumpier road like those off-road paths and trails ridden by cyclocross riders and mountain bikers, the unevenness of the road will cause a more inflated tire to leave and come back in contact with the trail more frequently than a less inflated tire, creating more rolling resistance for that more inflated tire than on a smooth road.
+On a bumpier road like those off-road paths and trails ridden by gravel, cyclocross, and mountain bike riders, the unevenness of the road will cause a more inflated tire to leave and come back in contact with the trail more frequently than a less inflated tire, creating more rolling resistance for that more inflated tire than on a smooth road.
 The less inflated tire, despite increasing its rolling resistance from a bigger and longer tire patch needed to support your weight, will have less additional rolling resistance on an uneven road than will a more inflated tire because the former tire will lose contact with the rough road or trail surface less frequently than the later will.

-Specifically, how many watts of difference does tire width and inflation make on rolling resistance and how rough a road is needed for you to want to lower your pressure below what you normally would to improve your rolling resistance?
+How many watts difference do tire width and inflation make on rolling resistance and how rough a road is needed for you to want to lower your pressure below what you normally would to improve your rolling resistance?